How to Cook Halloumi?

 Halloumi is a Cypriot white, semi-hard, salty cheese produced from goat’s or sheep’s milk or a combination of both.
-Cow’s milk is also used to produce these halloumi cheese in some areas where goat or sheep milk is not available.
-It has a distinctive layered texture same as Mozzarella cheese but this has a salty flavour.
+Cow’s milk is also used to produce this halloumi cheese in some areas where goat or sheep milk is unavailable.
+It has a distinctive layered texture, same as Mozzarella cheese, but this has a salty flavour.

 Origin of Halloumi Cheese

-Halloumi cheese originated in the Mediterranean islands of Cyprus in the Medieval Byzantine period, and become popular throughout the rest of the eastern Mediterranean region.
+Halloumi cheese originated in the Mediterranean islands of Cyprus in the Medieval Byzantine period and became popular throughout the rest of the eastern Mediterranean region.
 It is often served as a Mediterranean breakfast.

 Halloumi cheese is prepared by adding rennet in the warm milk which separates the curd and whey naturally.
 The curd portion is left to firm up then later it is poached in the whey with added salt.
 The second process makes this halloumi cheese unique by giving its high melting point.